upstash/rag-chat/README.md

 #### Using Upstash-hosted Open-Source Models

-To use an OpenAI model, first initialize RAGChat:
+To use an Upstash model, first initialize RAGChat:

 ```typescript
 import { RAGChat, upstashModel } from "@upstash/rag-chat";